bertofurth/Seagate-Central-Tips/Unbrick-Replace-Reset-Hard-Drive.md

     touch /tmp/SC-Root_2/etc/nas_shares.conf
     chmod 600 /tmp/SC-Root_2/etc/nas_shares.conf

- The following set of optional commands will modify the firmware so that the system root password is forced to change to the value XXXXXXXXXX on first boot.
+ ### Optional -  Configure the Seagate Central to grant su / root access
- We strongly suggest that you modify the XXXXXXXXXX password below to a different value of your choosing.
+ The following set of **optional** commands will modify the firmware so that the su / root access is enabled for the Seagate Central.
+It works by forcing the system's root password to be set to the value XXXXX on first boot.
+You can modify this XXXXX value however we'll be changing the root password properly later in the procedure anyway.

     cat << EOF > /tmp/SC-Root_1/etc/init.d/change-root-pw.sh
     #!/bin/bash

     echo "CHANGING ROOT PASSWORD"
-    echo "root:XXXXXXXXXX" | chpasswd
+    echo "root:XXXXX" | chpasswd
     pwconv
     cp /etc/passwd /usr/config/backupconfig/etc/passwd
     cp /etc/shadow /usr/config/backupconfig/etc/shadow